easyparkgroup/k8s-workshop/ws-host-README.md

 ### Create G-Cloud project k8s-ws-${number of the workshop}

 ### Enable Kubernetes engine & billing
-This means that Mikk or someone else with Concise billing account needs to enable it.
+This means that Mikk or someone else with EasyPark billing account needs to enable it.

 ### Create Kubernetes cluster
 cluster type: standard